Bovine foamy virus: Cycle overview

 Once the viral particle has delivered its genetic material safely into the cytoplasm of its host, one of two things will occur.
 If the genetic payload of the virion was double stranded DNA, the viral DNA will directly integrate into the host's genome via the viral enzyme integrase.
-If the payload was ssRNA the RNA is first copied into sdDNA via reverse transcriptase and then integrated randomly into the host genome by integrase.
+If the payload was ssRNA the RNA is first copied into dsDNA via reverse transcriptase and then integrated randomly into the host genome by integrase.
 The host cell then performs its natural replication functions, however while doing so it transcribes viral RNA which is then translated into precursor polyproteins.
 At this point in the cycle, if any viral RNA is remaining, it will be transcribed into dsDNA, however it is too late to be integrated into the host-cell genome.
 This dsDNA is then randomly packaged into newly formed virions along with the ssRNA.
 From this point the viral particles begin to bud.
 Most bud into the endoplasmic reticulum which are then packaged and distributed to other cells.
 Some particles manage to escape through the membrane but this number is usually quite low.